antononcube/Raku-LLM-Functions/README-work.md

 For well curated and instructive examples of LLM prompts see the [Wolfram Prompt Repository](https://resources.wolframcloud.com/PromptRepository/).
-Many of those prompts (≈220) are available in Raku and Python -- see ["LLM::Prompts"](https://raku.land/zef:antononcube/LLM::Prompts), [AAp8], and ["LLMPrompts"](https://pypi.org/project/LLMPrompts/), [AAp10], respectively.
+Many of those prompts (more than 220) are available in Raku and Python -- see ["LLM::Prompts"](https://raku.land/zef:antononcube/LLM::Prompts), [AAp8], and ["LLMPrompts"](https://pypi.org/project/LLMPrompts/), [AAp10], respectively.